Greenmarket Grocery

 Logo Refinements

-Ultimately, I narrowed the choices down to the above options.
-I chose the option on the left because it incorporated both a banner and handwritten typeface.
-To me, this drew more visual parallels to an actual greenmarket.
-Because the handwritten typeface wasn’t overly decorative, the logo remained clean and legible while maintaining the DIY energy of a true greenmarket.
-Because the target audience includes individuals with at least some disposable income, a cleaner logo was preferred as it was felt to be evocative of a higher end product or service.
+Ultimately, I decided on Concept 1 because I felt the banner lockup was more authoritative and memorable.
+It also draws a more direct parallel to the greenmarket environment, which encompasses unique banners and signs adorning each both.
+Because the banner’s handwritten typeface isn’t overly decorative, the logo remained clean and legible while still maintaining the DIY energy of a true greenmarket.
+Since the target audience included individuals with at least some disposable income, this cleaner logo was preferred as it was felt to be evocative of a higher end product or service.

-It was important that the brand colors echoed the organic, rustic colors of a greenmarket.
-To gather inspiration for color, I compiled a visual moodboard that conveyed elements of the natural aesthetic I sought to develop.
-I was drawn to the browns of natural wood and, cardboard and grain bags.
-I chose Pantone Black 5 U, a cool-toned brown that would contrast adequately against light backgrounds.
-For type, it would provide a rustic alternative to black.
-I chose Pantone 349U, a forest green, to complement the brown.
-This tone, especially at various tints, was quite versatile.
-It evoked the tone of leaves and produce.
+It was important that the primary brand colors echoed the organic, rustic colors of a greenmarket.
+Glancing back at the initial inspiration photos, I was drawn to the browns of the natural wood displays and signage.
+I was similarly drawn to the varying tones of green amongst the produce.
+For the logo and brand colors, I chose Pantone Black 5 U, a cool-toned brown that would contrast adequately against light backgrounds.
+For the second color, I chose Pantone 349U, a forest green, to complement the brown.
+This tone, especially at various tints, was quite versatile, evoking the natural variation of color in leaves and produce.

 Pantone Black 5 U